Vasco #3 - 'La Byzantine' (1984).

 Intox

-Chaillet furthermore wrote the scripts for 'Intox' (Glénat, 2003-2008), a detective thriller about manipulation in and by the media.
-The series is illustrated by Olivier Mangin.
-The plot takes place in Guatemala, where protagonist Pablo saves various people from dying in an earthquake.
+Chaillet additionally wrote the scripts for 'Intox' (Glénat, 2003-2008), a detective thriller about manipulation in and by the media.
+The series was illustrated by Olivier Mangin.
+The plot is set in Guatemala, where protagonist Pablo saves various people from dying in an earthquake.
 He becomes a national hero, which motivates a French TV owner, Maurin-Villiers, to create a prime time TV show around Pablo.
-Yet the new-born media star is unaware of the darker and hidden plans of the TV executives and French minister of Internal Affairs, regarding his TV show...
+Yet the new-born media star is unaware of the darker and hidden plans of the TV executives and French minister of Internal Affairs, regarding his TV show.

 Recognition

-In 2005 Gilles Chaillet received a Yellow Kid award for his entire work.
+During the International Comics and Cartooning Exhibition in Rome in 2005, Gilles Chaillet received a Yellow Kid Award for his entire body of work.

 Death